 There’s a phenomenon called preloading.
 Preloading is when your operating system loads apps into memory automatically before the user requests for it.

 Android/iOS nowadays is smarter than ever and tends to take note of user patterns.
-It’s the same user-pattern algorithms that social media giants like Meta (Facebook/IG), Snapchat and Alphabet (YT/Google) use as well.
+It is the same user-pattern algorithms that social media giants like Meta (Facebook/IG), Snapchat, and Alphabet (YT/Google) use as well.

-When a lot people scream about phone A or phone B is so fast, sometimes its not alway about the SoC on board.
-A phone’s OS may simply be very good at preloading apps into memory (RAM).
+When a lot of people scream about phone A or phone B being so fast, sometimes it is not always about the SoC on board.
+A phone’s Operating System may simply be very good at preloading apps into memory (RAM).

 Read: What is zRAM and swapping?